toddaustin07/HTTPDevices/README.md

 Each device behaves like any typical 'virtual' Edge device.
 For devices that typically have no specific user controls (such as motion or contact), a switch is included on the Controls screen that can be used to set the current state - either from the mobile app or from automation routines.

 Each device has on its Controls screen an "HTTP Response Code" field which will display the results of the most recent HTTP request sent.
+Any 2xx response code is considered a successful response.
+A 4xx or 5xx response code will appear if the recipient finds any errors or otherwise cannot process the request.

 Automations can be used to control the devices.